Grilled Apple Slices with Toppings Recipe

 For grilling, I recommend using firm apples.
 Pink Lady, Honeycrisp, and Granny Smith all work pretty well.
 Less firm apples will transform into a mushy texture.
 This is fine if you are planning on making applesauce.
 When grilling apples in batches, keep a bowl of acidulated water nearby.
 This will prevent the apples from turning brown while waiting to be grilled.
 I don’t peel the apples, but you certainly could.

-Grilled apple slices on a plate
+Grilled apple slices

 • 2 firm apples